-Do not allow anyone to be under the vehicle with the weight of the vehicle resting solely on the jack.
-Always install supports specifically designed for this purpose, which will ensure the necessary stability of the raised vehicle.
+Do not allow anyone to be under a vehicle with its weight supported solely by the jack.
+Always install specially designed supports to ensure the necessary stability of the raised vehicle.

-Do not first loosen the high tightening torque of the wheel nuts if the car has already been jacked up - this may cause the car to fall.
+Do not pre-release the high tightening torque of the wheel nuts if the vehicle is already raised with a jack - this may cause the vehicle to fall.

-Do not start the engine without making sure the gear shift lever is in neutral (or Park position with automatic transmission), and also that the parking brake is engaged.
+Do not start the engine without making sure that the gearshift lever is in neutral (or Park position with automatic transmission), and also that the parking brake is on.

 Do not remove the radiator cap if the coolant is at a high temperature.
-Wait for the fluid to cool or relieve pressure in the system by covering the radiator cap with a piece of cloth and slowly unscrewing it, allowing steam to escape under pressure.
+Wait until the fluid has cooled or relieve pressure in the system by covering the radiator cap with a piece of cloth and slowly unscrewing it, which will allow the steam to escape under pressure.

-Do not attempt to drain engine oil unless you are confident that it will not cause scalding.
+Do not attempt to drain engine oil unless you are certain that it will not cause scalding.

-Do not pour toxic fluids such as gasoline, antifreeze and brake fluid into the hose, or allow them to come into contact with your skin.
+Do not transfer toxic liquids such as gasoline, antifreeze, and brake fluid by sucking them through a hose, or allow them to come into contact with your skin.

-Do not inhale dust generated by the wear of brake pads - it is hazardous to health (see paragraph "Asbestos" below).
+Do not inhale dust generated by wear of brake pad linings - it is hazardous to health (see paragraph "Asbestos" below).

 Do not allow spilled motor oil or other lubricants to remain on the floor.
 Wipe them off before anyone slips.

-Do not use wrenches with a loose grip or other tools that may break off, as this may result in personal injury.
+Do not use wrenches with a loose grip or other tools that may slip, as this may result in injury.

-Do not try to lift a heavy element yourself - seek outside help.
+Do not attempt to lift a heavy element on your own - seek outside help.

 Don't rush through your work - take breaks.